 San Juan County Health & Community Services Issues Varicella Health Alert

-A case of varicella, or “chicken pox,” has been confirmed in a school-aged child in the Lopez Island community.
-San Juan County Health & Community Services has alerted medical providers, and is working closely with the Lopez School District, preschools and families to investigate the varicella case, and identify others who may have been exposed.
+Three cases of Varicella, or “chicken pox,” have been confirmed in the Orcas Island community.
+Two of the cases were in children attending schools on Orcas Island.
+San Juan County Health & Community Services has alerted medical providers, and is working closely with the Orcas School District, preschools and families to investigate the varicella cases.
+None of the cases have been hospitalized.

 The best way to protect against varicella is to receive a vaccine according to current vaccination guidelines.
-If you or your child has symptoms of varicella, please contact your health care provider for appropriate treatment.
-In addition, stay home and away from other people and public settings until your health care provider has evaluated you.
+If you or your child has symptoms of varicella, please stay home and away from other people and public settings until you have been evaluated by your health care provider.
 Please call your health care provider before going to their office, as they may want to see you outside of a setting where others can be exposed.

 Now is a good time for individuals and family members to review vaccination records and ensure immunizations are up to date.
 If vaccinations are not up to date, or you have questions about vaccinations or varicella, please contact your health care provider, or San Juan County Health & Community Services at 360-378-4474.

-Additional information and resources on varicella may be found on the San Juan County Health & Community Services website: http://sanjuanco.com/420/Immunizations
+Additional information and resources on varicella may be found at San Juan County Health & Community Services.